seveas/git-spindle/docs/index.rst

 Edit one or more settings for a hook.

-.. describe:: git-hub remove-hook <name>
+.. describe:: git hub remove-hook <name>

 Remove a service hook.